-The success of our new products and systems will depend on our ability to manage the risks associated with their introduction, including the risk that new products and systems may have quality or other defects or deficiencies in their early stages that result in their failure to satisfy performance or reliability requirements.
+The success of our new products and systems, such as our recently launched smart hydrant and SentryxTM software platform, will depend on our ability to manage the risks associated with their introduction, including the risk that new products and systems may have quality or other defects or deficiencies in their early stages that result in their failure to satisfy performance or reliability requirements.
 Our success will depend in part on our ability to manage these risks, including costs associated with manufacturing, installation, maintenance and warranties.
 These challenges can be costly and technologically challenging, and we cannot determine in advance the ultimate effect they may have.
 For example, during the quarters ended March 30, 2017 and June 30, 2018, we recorded discrete warranty expenses of \$9.8 million and \$14.1 million, respectively, associated with certain products that Technologies produced prior to 2017, as described more fully in Note 17. to the Notes to the Consolidated Financial Statements.
 Warranty liabilities and the related reserve estimation process is highly judgmental due to the complex nature of these exposures and the unique circumstances of each claim.
-Furthermore, once claims are asserted for a product defect, it can be difficult to determine the extent to which the assertion of these claims will expand geographically.
-Although we have obtained insurance for product defect claims, such policies may not be available or adequate to cover the liability for damages, the cost of repairs and/or the expense of litigation.
+Furthermore, once claims are asserted for an alleged product defect by municipalities or other customers, it can be difficult to determine the level of potential exposure or liability related to such allegation to which the assertion of these claims will expand geographically.
+Although we have obtained insurance for product liability claims, such policies may not be available or adequate to cover the liability for damages, the cost of repairs and/or the expense of litigation.
 Current and future claims may arise out of events or circumstances not covered by insurance and not subject to effective indemnification agreements with our subcontractors.
 Failure to successfully manage these challenges could result in lost revenue, significant expenses, and harm to our reputation.